infection/infection/doc/nomenclature.md

 The result of applying a mutator to a representation of a subject (e.g. AST, bytecode) and represents a change to be applied.

+In the Mutation Testing literature, the terms "mutant" and "mutation" are often interchanged as in most cases one wants to refer to the change which both terms capture well.

 ### Mutator